Sorakage033/SlimeVR-CheeseCake/README.md

 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-05.png" width="80%">
 6. Press the whole PCB at position, screw on M2*5mm screws.

+## Dock Assembly

+1. Install M2*7mm hexagonal spacers into chargedock top piece. (either with a HAMMER, or push the spacer into the hole with a soldering iron to melt it in place).
+3. Insert PCB into chargedock bottom.
+4. Press the chargedock bottom into position, screw on M2*5mm screws.

 ## Support
 If this project can help you I would be very happy!
 And also, if you want to give me some support, you can support me on [BOOTH](https://sorakage033.booth.pm/items/4859476)!